Mohamed-dev-1/Heart-Disease-Prediction-using-logistic-regression/Allae-code/concepts.md

 here is the story from the beginning :

-i checked for any missing values in the data set and found this :
+i checked for any missing values in the data frame and found this :

 male                 0 \
 age                  0 \